schubline/west_nile_virus_project/Action Items.md

 ### GitHub Repo
  * Create a GitHub repository for the group.
 Each member should be added as a contributor.
 (DONE)
- * Retrieve the dataset and upload it into a directory named assets.  (need to change name)
+ * Retrieve the dataset and upload it into a directory named assets.
+(DONE, but may want a cleaner dir structure)
  * Generate a .py or .ipynb file that imports the available data.
 (JW)

 ### Project Planning